Graduate Tax Law Program

 Why an LL.M.
 In Tax Law?

-The Graduate Taxation Program offers busy professionals an opportunity to take courses to earn an LL.M. degree or as a guest taking a few credits without earning the degree.
-Classes can be taken at campuses located in Lansing, Auburn Hills, and Grand Rapids.
+The Graduate Tax Program offers busy professionals an opportunity to take courses to earn an LL.M. degree or as a guest taking a few credits without earning the degree.
+Classes can be taken at campuses located in Ann Arbor, Auburn Hills, Lansing, and Grand Rapids, Michigan.
+Online classes are also available.

-The Graduate Taxation Program's focus is to provide courses that give lawyers the knowledge and skills they need to accelerate their careers.
+The Graduate Tax Program's focus is to provide courses that give lawyers the knowledge and skills they need to accelerate their careers.
 To this end:

 - All of our full-time and adjunct faculty have significant experience in a variety of tax practice settings and specialties;